gschmutz/event-driven-microservices-workshop/09-vehicle-tracking-application/README.md

 EMIT CHANGES;
 ```

 ## Step 10 - Materialize Shipment Information ("static information")

+In this part of the workshop we are integrating the `shipment` information from the Shipment system into a Kafka topic, so it is available for anayltics.

 ![Alt Image Text](./images/use-case-step-10.png "Demo 1 - KsqlDB")

+We will use the Kafka Connect [Debezium MySQL CDC Source Connector](https://www.confluent.io/hub/debezium/debezium-connector-mysql) to monitor and record all row-level changes in on the `shipment` database table and publish it to the Kafka topic `sample.sample.shipment` (implementation of the log-based change data capture).
+The connector is pre-installed as part of the dataplatform.

+We are again using the [CREATE CONNECTOR](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/create-connector/) command for configuring the connector instead of the REST API.

+First let's create the new Kafka topic

 ``` bash
 docker exec -it kafka-1 kafka-topics --zookeeper zookeeper-1:2181 --create --topic sample.sample.shipment --partitions 8 --replication-factor 3
 ```

+Now we can create the connector

 ```sql
 DROP CONNECTOR debz_shipment_sc;